thephm/message_md/docs/guide.md

 There are several files:

-1. People - a row for each person you communicate with across all messaging platforms
+1. `people.json` - a row for each person you communicate with across all messaging platforms
-2. Groups - collection of People
+2. `groups.json` - collection of People
-3. Settings - control how the tool generates the Markdown
+3. `settings.json` - control how the tool generates the Markdown
-4. MIME Types - maps file extensions to types of files.
+4. `mimetypes.json` - maps file extensions to types of files.
 You shouldn't need to change this

 ## People